International researchers

 Children

-The Federal Office for Migration and Refugees has gathered comprehensive information about pregnancy and statutory maternity leave, parental leave, and your right to child benefits.
+The Federal Office for Migration and Refugees has provided a brochure containg comprehensive information about pregnancy and statutory maternity leave, parental leave, and your right to child benefits.

 Childcare